Al-un/learn-nuxt-ts/README.md

     - types.ts
 ```

-`type.ts` will defined types specific to the store.
+`type.ts` will define types specific to the store.
 Other files are following Nuxt
 standards.
 For more details regarding Vuex in Nuxt, please check
 [Nuxt documentation](https://nuxtjs.org/guide/vuex-store/)